DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 [[ddGetDocuments?
 	&fieldDelimiter=`#`
 	&providerParams=`{
-		//The parent of our documents
+		// The parent of our documents
 		parentIds: 42
-		//The field by which the items will be grouped
+		// The field by which the items will be grouped
 		groupBy: "#gender#"
 	}`
 	&outputter=`json`